Snackels/NEAB/README.md

 1. **Protection** – In case of collisions with walls, the front cover acts as a guard to protect the camera lens from damage.
 2. **Vision Control** – The top cover blocks external light and distractions, ensuring the camera only captures the track area.

-This combination enhances both the durability and reliability of the vision system during section.
+This combination enhances both the durability and reliability of the vision system during sessions.

 ### Motor Bracket
 It holds the motor with the lower base.
 This design offer us a small, effective, and strong bracket.
 With 3 screw holes for attaching it to the base and 2 screw holes for attaching it to motor.
 This part also uses the Counterbore technique.